-Many youth will never feel safe enough to come to a drop-in program or actively be "out" by participating in a GSTA in their schools.
-Those providers who work with LGBTQ youth and their families - health care, mental health, clergy, youth service providers - are the ones who will see these youth in their daily lives.
-It is critical that these providers understand the challenges faced by these teens and have the tools and referral sources to support and empower them and their families.
-These providers, who interact with LGBTQ youth on a regular basis, are a critical resource for these youth.
-They also leverage OUT's limited resources and create a sustainable support system to make the midcoast climate more welcoming.
+Many youth will never feel safe enough to attend a drop-in program or actively be "out" by participating in a Gay, Straight, Trans, Alliance (GSTA) in their schools.
+Those adults who work with LGBTQ youth and their families - educators, health care, behavioral health, mental health, social service, clergy, youth service providers - are the ones who will see these youth in their daily lives.
+It is critical that these educators and providers understand the challenges faced by these youth and have the tools and referral sources to support and empower them and their families.
+These educators and providers, who interact with LGBTQ youth on a regular basis, are a critical resource for these youth.
+They also leverage OUT's limited resources and create a sustainable support system to make communities more welcoming.

-In the last year, OUT has trained over 500 providers in the midcoast region on supporting LGBTQ youth and their families.
+In the last three years, OUT has trained over 3500 educators and providers throughout Maine on supporting LGBTQ youth and their families.
 With your support, we can double and even triple this number as we expand to other rural regions in Maine.

 Supporting Lesbian, Gay, Bisexual, Transgender and Questioning Students in Schools